Cast recording

-A cast recording is a recording of a stage musical that is intended to document the songs as they were performed in the show and experienced by the audience.
-An original cast recording or OCR, as the name implies, features the voices of the show's original cast.
+A cast recording is a recording of a stage musical that is intended to document the songs performed in a show.
+An original cast recording (OCR) features the voices of the show's original cast.
 A cast recording featuring the first cast to perform a musical in a particular venue is known, for example, as an "original Broadway cast recording" (OBCR) or an "original London cast recording" (OLCR).

 Cast recordings are (usually) studio recordings rather than live recordings.
 The recorded song lyrics and orchestrations are nonetheless identical (or very similar) to those of the songs as performed in the theatre.
 Like any studio performance, the recording is an idealized rendering, without audible audience reaction.

 History

 The British were the first to create cast recordings, and they were also the first to create original London cast recordings of shows that had already opened on Broadway, but had not been recorded with their original Broadway cast.
 This led to the odd situation of having, for example, a 1928 recording of the London cast of Show Boat, but no recording with the actual 1927 Broadway cast, and a recording of the London cast of Sigmund Romberg's The Desert Song, but not of the 1926 Broadway cast - even though both of these shows are Broadway musicals, rather than British ones.

 Prior to the development of original cast recordings, there had been recordings of songs from musicals, and collections of several such songs, and recordings of songs performed by cast members; but they were recordings of songs, that is, they were recorded as stand-alone show tunes rather than representations of a (more or less) complete musical.

 The first American original cast recording as we know it was an early experimental LP of program transcriptions of selections from The Band Wagon, a 1931 revue starring Fred and Adele Astaire.
 It was not widely released.

 The following year, Jack Kapp produced an album of songs from Show Boat timed to the 1932 Ziegfeld revival.
 This album featured Helen Morgan and Paul Robeson doing their songs from the show but used studio cast singers for the leads.

 As the 1930s progressed, Liberty Music Shop in New York City made mini albums of songs from the Ethel Merman musical comedies Red Hot and Blue and Stars in Your Eyes.
 These were more like personality recordings, since the arrangements were not the ones heard in the theatre.

 The first complete so-called original cast album was Marc Blitzstein's 1938 album of songs from The Cradle Will Rock although these were recorded with just piano accompaniment and not the show's orchestra.
 In 1984, the original recordings from Very Warm for May (1939) were discovered and issued on an LP.
 However, these recordings were not made with the original orchestrations.